Barh

-Barh is a town and one of the 6 sub-division of Patna District, Bihar in India.
+Barh is a sub division of Patna District.
+It is a town and one of the 6 sub-division of Patna district, Bihar in India.
 It is located on the southern bank of the Ganges.

 Population

 According to the 2011 Census of India, Barh had a total population of 316,348 residents, with 162,354 males and 153,994 females.
-Barh had an average literacy rate of 100%.

 Administration

 The Barh sub-division (Tehsil) is headed by an IAS or state Civil service officer of the rank of Sub-Divisional Magistrate (SDM).

 Blocks

 The Barh Tehsil is divided into 7 Blocks, each headed by a Block Development Officer (BDO).
 List of Blocks is as follows: